Am1rreza/Game-Projects/README.md

 # Python Game Collection

-Welcome to the **Python Game Collection** repository!
-This repository houses a collection of classic games implemented in Python, including Sudoku, 8-Puzzle, and Tic-Tac-Toe.
+Welcome to the Python Game Collection repository!
+This repository houses a collection of classic games implemented in Python, including Sudoku, 8-Puzzle, Tic-Tac-Toe, Rock-Paper-Scissors, and now Connect Four.
 Each game showcases different algorithms and problem-solving techniques, making this repository a great resource for both game enthusiasts and programmers looking to enhance their understanding of game development in Python.

 ## Games Included